u

 Let me guess.
 You've called around, only to discover that A) everyone is misrepresenting themselves as being "local," but will actually send your drive off to some other state for recovery, and B) it'll probably cost you thousands.

-The first step doesn't have to be sending your drive to a full-blown data recovery company with a Class 100 clean room.
+The first step doesn't have to be sending your drive to a full-blown data recovery company with a Class 100 clean room who blows 20% of their annual budget on marketing.
 Fact is, the majority of drives do not require disassembly in a particle-free environment to recover.

 My approach is different.
 If your drive initializes properly, chances are, I can get your data for you, and for far less than the average data recovery company.
-I use the same equipment they use (starting with $5,000+ DeepSpar Drive Imaging workstations, firmware correction tools, and many thosands of dollars of software) and I have years of experience in recovering all sorts of data from all sorts of drives and filesystems.
+I use the same equipment they use (starting with $5,000+ DeepSpar Drive Imaging workstations, firmware correction tools, and many thousands of dollars of software) and I have years of experience in recovering all sorts of data from all sorts of drives, complex RAID arrays, and filesystems.
+I do not advertise.

 If I can't recover your data, you don't owe me anything.